mattbator/ts2019/xiiot/xiiot.rst

 Xi IoT Functions allow developers to directly build and execute business logic to correlate, filter, or transform data in standard languages such as Python or Go without the burden of maintaining underlying operating systems or runtimes.

-The Facefeed application utilizes five Functions within two Data Pipelines to transform the incoming data (RTSP video stream)and draw inference (Face IDs) to identify faces.
-For convenience, these pre-made functions are available on GitHub:

-- **aggregatefeed.py** - maintains a buffer of known and unknown faces for output
-- **face_register.py** - combines UI data inputs for storage in the database
-- **facematch.py** - matches inference results to database of registered faces
-- **facerecognition.py** - uses a tensorflow machine learning model to draw inference
-- **raw_to_jpeg.py** - converts the raw binary stream into a readable format

-Open https://github.com/nutanix/xi-iot in a new browser tab and click **Clone or download > Download ZIP**.

-Extract the .zip file to a directory.

 From the **Xi IoT** management portal, select :fa:`bars` **> Projects > Facefeed > Apps & Data > Functions > + Add Function**.